Monash University Faculty of Business and Economics: History

 The current Faculty structure is the result of the amalgamation of the Monash University Faculty of Economics and Politics, based at the University's Clayton campus, and the David Syme Business School, based at what is now the University's Caulfield campus.
 Monash University Malaysia School of Business was included as part of the Faculty in 1998 and in 2014, Monash Business School was created to encompass all Australian-based operations.
 Teaching of business degrees commenced at Monash Suzhou in 2020 and Monash Indonesia in 2021.

 Monash Business School, Australia

 Monash Business School operates on three of Monash University’s four campuses in and around the city of Melbourne – Clayton, Caulfield and Peninsula.
-It is structured into seven discipline-based departments, together with four research centres and a Leadership and Executive Education group that is responsible for delivery of The Monash MBA, the Global Executive MBA and a range of Executive Education programs.
+It is structured into seven discipline-based departments, together with four research centres and a Leadership and Executive Education group that is responsible for delivery of the Global Executive MBA and a range of Executive Education programs.
 The School also delivers a wide range of single and double coursework undergraduate and graduate programs, as well as research degrees.